Miles of Smiles

 I finally crossed the line in 8:42 – definitely nowhere near my PB (which I think is 7:27), but quicker than I thought as I had expected to be closer to 10 minutes 🙂

 Wednesday evening took in another mile event – this time Mile of Miles, a 10-x1 mile relay at the track.
-I knew I wouldn’t be quick, but I wanted to beat my time, and as my favourite photographer, paul, was there then I lso had to try to make it look like I was enjoying every second!
+I knew I wouldn’t be quick, but I wanted to beat my time, and as my favourite photographer, Paul, was there then I also had to try to make it look like I was enjoying every second!

 I was the slowest runner for Lordshill, but was quite pleased to finish in 8:19, 22 seconds faster than my run the night before.

 On Thursday it rained really hard, so I abandoned my planned open water swim and track session for a lazy evening at home.